-During the first quarter of 2015, wholly-owned subsidiaries of ours sold to and leased back from the Trust, two newly constructed free-standing emergency departments ("FEDs") located in Texas which were completed and opened during the first quarter of 2015.
+During the first quarter of 2015, wholly-owned subsidiaries of ours sold to and leased back from the Trust, two newly constructed FEDs located in Texas which were completed and opened during the first quarter of 2015.
 In conjunction with these transactions, ten-year lease agreements with six, five-year renewal options have been executed with the Trust.
 We have the option to purchase the properties upon the expiration of the fixed terms and each five-year renewal terms at the fair market value of the property.
-The aggregate construction cost/sales proceeds of these facilities was approximately \$13 million, and the aggregate rent expense paid to the Trust at the commencement of the leases will approximate \$900,000 annually.
+The aggregate construction cost/sales proceeds of these facilities was approximately \$13 million, and the aggregate rent expense paid to the Trust at the commencement of the leases was approximately \$900,000 annually.